elylucas/nest-ngconf/Guide.md

 > Import `MissionEntity` from '../data/mission.entity'.

 The `createMission` and `deleteMission` methods are straightforward, just passing through to the mission repository.
 The `updateMission` method, however, is making sure we preserve the original `createdAt` and `createdBy` values that were originally on the mission.
-This is an example of the type of logic that could go into a service class.
+This code is an example of the type of logic that could go into a service class.

 ### Update Nest Missions Controller to add Post and PUT Methods